 By Sai Swaroopa Iyer

-(Sai Swaroopa Iyer is the author of several books including 'Draupadi-Tale of an Empress'.
-An IITian and former analyst with a venture capital firm, the author has begun writing her next book.
-Views expressed in this column are the author's own.)
+(Sai Swaroopa Iyer is the author of several books including ‘Draupadi – Tale of an Empress’, ‘Avishi’, ‘Abhaya’ and ‘Mauri’.
+An IITian and former analyst with a venture capital firm, the author is working on her next book.
+Views expressed are the author’s own.)